Foggalong/Wren/README.md

 # Wren

-**This software is still under heavey development.
+A lightweight blogging platform written in Python, licensed under the GNU GPLv3+.
+It does catagories, RSS, and estimated reading time, as well as comments through Disqus. **This software is still under heavey development.
 It is not yet feature complete and may contain bugs.
 Use at your own risk.**

-A lightweight blogging platform written in Python, licensed under the GNU GPLv3+.
 I was using a similar script to update my website and thought I'd go the extra mile and take it back a step and make it more general.
-You can read more at [the wiki](https://github.com/Foggalong/Wren/wiki) you're basically presented four ways to use it:
+You can read more at [the wiki](https://github.com/Foggalong/Wren/wiki), but you're basically presented four ways to use it:

   1. As a stand-alone website
   2. Alongside an existing website